RustScript2025/RustScript/README.md

 **Author**: Michael Lauzon

-RustScript is a modern scripting language that synthesises the best ideas from 60+ years of scripting language evolution.
-Starting with Rust's memory safety and JavaScript's ergonomic syntax as a foundation, RustScript incorporates powerful features from scripting languages spanning LISP (1958) to Zig (2016).
+RustScript is a modern **web-scripting language** that compiles to WebAssembly for browser-based applications.
+It synthesises the best ideas from 60+ years of programming language evolution, starting with Rust's memory safety and JavaScript's ergonomic syntax as a foundation, whilst incorporating powerful features from languages spanning LISP (1958) to Zig (2016).

+**Important**: RustScript is designed for **web development** (running in browsers via WebAssembly), not for shell scripting or command-line automation.
+If you're looking for a Rust-based tool to replace bash, Python scripts, or PowerShell for system administration tasks, RustScript is not the right tool.
+For shell scripting needs, consider writing regular Rust programmes with `cargo`, using the `rust-script` tool for single-file scripts, or sticking with traditional shell scripting languages.

 ## Language Heritage